mistu7debnath/study-planner/README.md

 ---

-## 🎓 Target Users of this project:
+## 🎓 Target Users for this project:

 - College & university students
 - School students